dropbox/dropbox-sdk-obj-c/README.md

 Some routes return union types as result types, so you should be prepared to handle these results in the same way that you handle union route errors.
 Please consult the [documentation](https://www.dropbox.com/developers/documentation/http/documentation) for each endpoint that you use to ensure you are properly handling the route's response type.

-A few routes return result types that are "datatypes with subtypes", that is, structs that can take on multiple state types like unions.
+A few routes return result types that are **datatypes with subtypes**, that is, structs that can take on multiple state types like unions.

 For example, the [/delete](https://www.dropbox.com/developers/documentation/http/documentation#files-delete) endpoint returns a generic `Metadata` type, which can exist either as a `FileMetadata` struct, a `FolderMetadata` struct, or a `DeletedMetadata` struct.
 To determine at runtime which subtype the `Metadata` type exists as, perform an `isKindOfClass` check for each possible class, and then cast the result accordingly.
 See below: